QUICK OVERVIEW AND BUYING GUIDE

 for the recommendations.

 because of its well-known brand name.
 GE standby systems are actually built by Briggs & Stratton, although it's likely they have to meet special GE requirements.
 GE does provide 5-year warranty.
 B&S also powers Milbank.

 Generac® model 6237 received 2013 "Best Buy" rating from Consumer Reports magazine.
 Generally, a 7,000W part is good only for essentials.
 Of course, if you don't need to feed a central a/c or other large appliances, this model may be an excellent choice.
 Otherwise, an average home with up to 4-ton central air conditioner typically needs at least a 12 kW device.
 For 5-ton a/c you likely need even larger system, such as GUARDIAN® 17/16kW model 05873 (see our review

 ).
-To select a system for such applications, see our guide to starting a/c and motors
+To properly size a system for such applications, see our guide to starting a/c and motors

 ).
 Popular Kohler's 14RESAL was also recommended by CR magazine.
 Kohler® website says its units restore power in as little as 10 seconds.
 This brand has one of the best warranty in the industry and is a good choice too, although it seems to be somewhat more expensive.